adamlove86/esphome_projects/README.md

 # ESPHome Projects Showcase

-Welcome to my ESPHome projects repository!
-This collection showcases the various smart home projects I've developed using ESPHome on a Raspberry Pi.
+This collection showcases the various smart home projects I've developed using ESPHome.
+Hopefully it's useful and save a bit of time for someone with the same/similar components.
 Each project is organized into its own directory with configuration files and documentation.

 ## Projects